thepetk/chatbot-test-chart-repo/charts/ai-software-templates/chatbot/README.md

-# AI Software Template Helm Chart
+# Chatbot AI Sample Helm Chart

 This repo is a Helm chart for building and deploying a Large language model (LLM)-enabled [chat application](https://github.com/redhat-ai-dev/ai-lab-samples/tree/main/chatbot).
 For more information about helm charts see the official [Helm Charts Documentation](https://helm.sh/).